-Re: Docket No. 58-0102-1802 Revision of Recreational Use and Criteria; Adoption of Aquatic Life Criteria for Three Toxics; Final AIC Comments Prior to September Bulletin Posting
+Re: Docket No. 58-0102-1802 Revision of Recreational Use and Criteria - Comments on September Bulletin Published Rules

 Dear Ms. Wilson/Paula,

 The Association of Idaho Cities (AIC) serves to advance the interests of the cities of Idaho through legislative advocacy, technical assistance, training, and research.
 Idaho cities play important roles as primary implementers of the Clean Water Act, representing over 70% of all Idaho residents.
 These stakeholders have a significant interest in the development of water quality standards, rules, and guidance related to the protection of human and aquatic life.
 AIC is actively engaged in water quality issues through the work of our Environment Committee, chaired by Boise City Council President Pro Tem Elaine Clegg and our Municipal Water Users Group, chaired by Jerome City Council President Bob Culver.